-We may want to start maintaining our own morality, if our children are going to have a chance of being raised in a moral way.
-It stands to reason that the more moral the parent, the more moral the child will be.
+As parents, it is important we maintain our own morality if our children are going to have a chance of being raised in a moral way.
+The more moral the parent, the more moral the child will be.

-A parents’ sensitivity to other people’s feelings and injustices can influence early moral development in their children.
-I think it’s what we, as parents should be striving for.
-I also believe it’s important for family members, including extended family, anyone looking after our children, to have the same moral standing.
+A parent who is sensitive to other people’s feelings and injustices can influence early moral development in their children.
+It is what parents should be striving for.
+It is important for family members, including extended family, in fact anyone looking after our children, to have the same moral standing.

-Perhaps, we should also take the time to work things through instead of leaving our parenting to chance, in the hope that our children will come out okay.
-We should be empathetic, compassionate and conciliatory in our approach to problems, whilst incorporating patience and tolerance, whether we’re a parent or not.
+We should take the time to work things through, instead of leaving our parenting to chance, in the hope that our children will turn out okay.
+We must be empathetic, patient and tolerant in our approach to problems.

-The right influences go a long way to help build the foundations for any child later in life.
-It’s not just down to the parents, but influences must be uniform, across the board.
-We should want to guide in a way that helps serve children better.
-Not only will it go some way to helping children, but it will also make us better people.
+The right influences will go a long way to help build the right foundations for children.
+But it’s not just down to parents, influences must be uniform across the board.
+We should want to guide in a way that helps our children better.

 A positive parenting approach will always have positive influences on children that will not only make us better parents, but will make us better people too.